At its core, CCP is an organization with deep roots and decades

-With over 50 years of combined experience in the education and nonprofit sectors, the CCP leadership team is uniquely positioned to maximize the growth and impact of the ISSN.
+With decades of combined experience in the education and nonprofit sectors, the CCP leadership team is uniquely focused on developing the gifts and talents of all young people.

 Christopher is chairman of the board for Community Catalyst Partners.
 He also serves as chairman emeritus of FourPoint Education Partners, where for more than 16 years he has contributed his considerable strategic planning, policy analysis, and policy development skills to help local, state, and federal leaders better serve students and communities.
 Chris also serves as a distinguished senior fellow with the Education Commission of the States.
 Previously, he was a senior fellow with the Center for Education Policy.
 From 1994 to 2002, Chris was president and chief executive officer of the Council for Basic Education (CBE).
 Before joining CBE, he served as director of the education initiative of The Business Roundtable and as assistant secretary for educational research and improvement in the United States Department of Education (ED).
 He served as president of the Maryland State Board of Education from 1994 to 1997 and was a member from 1993 to 1997.
 He also was a member of the National Education Commission on Time and Learning.